czech-radio/.github/profile/README.md

 The task of the *software section* is, in close cooperation with the *analytical section*, to design and create supporting software in the form of libraries or applications used for radio broadcast analytics.

-Some of our projects are freely available on the [organization's website](https://github.com/czech-radio/) as open-source software.
+Some of our projects are freely available on our [GitHub](https://github.com/czech-radio/) as open-source software.

 - For additional information about Czech Radio, visit the [portal](https://portal.rozhlas.cz/).
 - If you are an organization member, visit our private [knowledge base](https://github.com/czech-radio/organization/).